 The term binary file is used to indicate a file that is not a plain text file.
 If you open a binary file in an application that displays the raw contents of a file, such as a plain text editor, you will see a bunch of weird characters that make no sense.
-You can only work with such files in a meaningful way using software that can decode the file's format.
-Picture files such as BMP or JPG files are binary files.
-You need a paint or graphics program to edit them.
+You can only work with such files in a meaningful way using software that can decode the file’s format.

 To search for a sequence of bytes, rather than a text string, select the “binary data” search type.
 You can then enter the bytes into the search box as you would enter them into a hex editor.